 Tory is a Stanford graduate and Partner at Tiller Partners, a US-based VC with over 20 investments and $100+ million AUM.
-He enjoys freelancing to reinforce his 15 years of experience in strategy (Disney, Fox) and finance (Oaktree, Merrill Lynch).
-Tory also has a deep background in entrepreneurship and operations, as co-founder and COO of a digital publishing firm with a Top 50 iTunes ranking podcast and over 2 million downloads per month.
+He enjoys freelancing to reinforce his nearly 20 years of experience in strategy (Disney, Fox) and finance (Oaktree, Merrill Lynch).
+Tory also has a deep background in entrepreneurship and operations, as the COO and CFO of a venture-backed fintech startup and co-founder of a digital publishing firm with a Top 50 iTunes ranking podcast and over 2 million downloads per month.

 Recruited and managed a team of eight MBA associates from Harvard, Stanford, Wharton, Chicago, Columbia, Northwestern, UCLA, and USC.